Varbin/pep272-encryption/.github/CONTRIBUTING.rst

 Thanks for reading and helping this project.

-The idea behind the project is to create a library to easily create standartized libraries for symmetric ciphers.
+The idea behind the project is to create a library to easily create standardized libraries for symmetric ciphers.
 If you know anything which brings it close to the perfect library please tell.